Before Your SESSION:

 2. Your comfort, safety, and privacy are priority!
 It’s ok to let your artist know your needs, if you’re feeling uncomfortable about something, and to ask them questions about the tattooing process.

-3. When it comes to the design or stencil, don’t hesitate or apologize to your artist if there’s something you’d like to change or reposition.
-It’s your body and we want to make sure you love the design and it’s position.
+3. Upon seeing the design, there’s generally enough time for minor changes, but major changes may call for a reschedule.
+It’s your body and we want to make sure you love the design.
+The stencil may take a few tries to land just right, but don’t hesitate or apologize to your artist if you’d like to see something differently or repositioned.
 There isn’t much we can do after tattooing begins, so if there’s something you’d like to change the best time to do it is before!

 4. Sometimes the wait is the hardest part and your artist may be too focused on your tattoo for gripping conversation.
 It’s a great idea to bring something to keep you entertained during your session.
 Movies, music, books etc, anything that can distract you from the session and from getting bored while your artist is at work.
-Depending on the type of shop and availability of space, you might be able to bring a friend or 2 who can accompany you during your session, but some shops only allow the person getting tattooed for health, privacy, or space reasons.
+Depending on the type of shop and available space, you might be able to bring a guest or 2 who can join you during your session, but some shops only allow the person getting tattooed for health, privacy, or space reasons.

-6. Once the tattoo is finished and cleaned, we’ll take a little time to let it settle and reduce redness so we can take photos for our portfolio.
+6. Once the tattoo is finished and cleaned, we’ll let it settle and relax for a little so we can take photos for our portfolio.
 We’re proud of our work and want to document and share with others, so it’s helpful to us if you’re flexible with time on the day of your appointment to allow this.

 Aftercare:

-1. After your session your artist has a few options to wrap your tattoo; an adhesive film dressing, dri-loc pads, or saran wrap.
+1. After your session your artist has a couple of options to wrap your tattoo; an adhesive film dressing or we can wrap the regular way with dri-loc pads and gauze wrap.
 Adhesive dressing is becoming more common, but if you’re aware of any sensitivities or reactions to these types of wraps and glues it’s important to let your artist know.
 Adhesive bandages can sometimes cause slight reactions of redness or bumpiness.
 If this happens to you, it’s ok to switch to a different type of dressing.

-2. FOR ADHESIVE FILMS (saniderm, tegaderm, second-skin, dermshield etc.): leave the bandage on for at least 4 days.
-During this time it’s normal for the bandage to collect bubbles of liquid.
-Your tattoo is safe from outside contaminates and is staying moisturized using your body’s natural lubricants, so it’s best to leave it alone until 4 days has passed.
-If the adhesive is peeling excessively or other complications arise it’s ok to remove early and continue with a different dressing.
-To remove adhesive dressing, do so under warm water and peel the bandage over itself (rather than straight up), this causes less trauma to your skin and the tattoo.
+2. FOR ADHESIVE FILMS (saniderm, tegaderm, second-skin, dermshield etc.): The length of time you leave this on can vary depending on how much work was done, but at least 2-3 days is common.
+During this time it’s normal for the bandage to collect some liquid.
+Full saturation work can bleed a-lot so it’s common to remove the initial bandage after it fills with fluid and replace with a new one.
+If for any reason the adhesive starts leaking, is peeling excessively, or other complications arise it’s ok to remove early and continue with a different dressing.
+This film acts as a barrier from outside contaminates so leaking also means bacteria can enter the bandage.
+To remove adhesive dressing, do so under warm water and peel the bandage parallel to the skin, not straight out, as this causes less trauma to your skin and the tattoo.

-3. FOR DRI-LOC PADS AND WRAPS: leave the wraps on until the next morning.
+3. FOR DRI-LOC PADS AND WRAPS: The initial wrap is just to get you home and can be taken off before settling down for the night.
+You’re welcome to leave this one on overnight, but make sure to remove it and clean the tattoo thoroughly asap the next day.
 You may need to change these wraps over the next 2-3 days until liquid and plasma are no longer coming from your tattoo.

 4. After removing the above bandages, you’ll want to clean your tattoo with mild, unscented soap and lukewarm water until it’s no longer goopy or soapy.
-Don’t submerge or rub your healing tattoo, simply pat it with soap, let running water do the work to remove excess, then pat dry.
+Bar soap can hold bacteria so liquid pump soap is recommended.
+Don’t submerge or rub your healing tattoo, simply pat it with soap, and let running water do the work to remove excess.
+Pat dry the tattoo with a clean paper towel then let it air-dry for 20 minutes.
+Oxygen is good for cell regeneration, so it’s important to let your skin and tattoo breath a bit so it heals cleanly.

-8. If you notice any signs of infection, excess scabbing, reactions, or unusual changes to the tattoo’s appearance, don’t hesitate to contact your artist!
+9. If for any reason you notice signs of infection, excess scabbing, reactions, or unusual changes to the tattoo’s appearance, don’t hesitate to contact your artist!